linode/docs/docs/development/introduction-to-awk/index.md

 Although it is not required to use `BEGIN` and `END` at the beginning and end of your AWK programs, it is considered good practice to do so.
 Additionally, you can include multiple `BEGIN` and `END` blocks in one program.

 If an AWK program uses only `BEGIN` rules without any other code, the program terminates without reading any of the specified input.
-However, if an AWK program contains only `END` rules without any additional code, all the specified input is read in case the `END` rule needs to reference the [`FNR` or `NR` variables](#built-in-variables).
+However, if an AWK program contains only `END` rules without any additional code, all the specified input is read.
+This is necessary in case the `END` rule references the [`FNR` and `NR` variables](#built-in-variables).

 #### BEGINFILE and ENDFILE